UTL_FILE v17

 open_mode

 Mode in which to open the file.
-Modes are:
+Supported modes are:

 max_linesize

 Maximum size of a line in characters.
+The default is 1024 characters.
 In read mode, an exception is thrown if you try to read a line exceeding max_linesize.
 In write and append modes, an exception is thrown if you try to write a line exceeding max_linesize.
-The end-of-line characters aren't included in determining if the maximum line size is exceeded.
-This behavior isn't compatible with Oracle databases.
-Oracle counts the end-of-line characters.
+The end-of-line characters are included when determining if the maximum line size is exceeded.
+This procedure is compatible with Oracle.

 Examples